… or how to fail at restoring keycaps

-Still, there was a problem with a puncture in a middle of the main badge.
+Still, there was a problem with a puncture in the middle of the main badge.

 I straightened it with a vise and two aluminum brackets.

-The last thing I did was to try to straighten a case.
-As I wrote earlier , it was kinda deformed.
-The idea was to build a sort of improvised clamping device and work on deformed plastic with a hot-air.
+The last thing I did was try to straighten a case.
+As I wrote earlier, it was kinda deformed.
+The idea was to build a sort of improvised clamping device and work on deformed plastic with hot air.

-The plan sorta worked but I am not super satisfied with an end result.
-It can be done better but I simply don't have that wide oven at the moment :D
+The plan sorta worked but I am not super satisfied with the end result.
+It can be done better but I simply don’t have that wide oven at the moment 😀

 Unfortunately, I don’t have any software (yet!) to record a demo of this old machine working so only photos of the results are posted below.

 If you want to get retro gear or hardware modules, please visit our shop